AnibalSicilia/dynamic-memory-allocation-and-sorting/README.md

 Minnie Mouse 34347887 81.0
 Donald Duck 28376654 76.0

-Write a single program that does one of the above actions depending on the command line input.
-Name your executable "grade" which takes either two,three, or four arguments depending on the choice and is invoked as follows:
+Execution:
 bash$ ./grade <choice> <input-file1> [input-file2] [input-file3]

 Choice can be either A, B, C, or D and the program will run the corresponding management routine.
 Parts A and B take 2 arguments (choice, input-file1).
 Choice C takes 2 additional arguments (input-file2, and input-file3) while choice D takes 1 additional argument (input-file2).
-Write the routines in separate C file(s) as appropriate and link it to the main program using a Makefile.
-Note: YOU MAY USE the qsort() C library function.